Surgical Case Library

 Stomach & Esophagus

-Hypoganglionosis of the Stomach Resulting in Persistent Gastroparesis: A Unique Case Report
+Hypoganglionosis of the Stomach resulting in persistent Gastroparesis.

-Gastric emptying of solids and liquids into the duodenum constitutes a complex process that relies on both int...
+<p style="text-align: justify;">Gastric emptying of solids and liquids into the duodenum constitutes a complex...

 Hypoganglionosis of the stomach is an extremely rare pathological entity and differs from the more commonly known Hirschsprung disease of the colon.

-Segmental Lateral Overgrowth (Isolated Hemihyperplasia / Hemihypertrophy) in a Patient with Abscessed Pilonidal Cyst
+Segmental Lateral Overgrowth in a patient with Abscessed Pilonidal Cyst.

 Isolated segmental lateral overgrowth is rare, occurring in approximately 1 in 13,200 live births.

-Acute appendicitis is one of the most common causes of right iliac fossa pain among the younger population.
-Th...
+<p style="text-align: justify;">Acute appendicitis is one of the most common causes of right iliac fossa pain ...

 Ovarian teratoma is an uncommon cause of right lower quadrant pain mimicking acute appendicitis.